Edward Johnson (general): Civil War

 After the outbreak of the Civil War, Johnson resigned his United States Army commission and received the rank of colonel in the 12th Georgia Infantry on July 2, 1861.
 The 12th Georgia fought in Gen. Robert E. Lee's first campaign in western Virginia, at the Battle of Greenbrier River.
-He was promoted to brigadier general on December 13, 1861, and received his nickname while commanding six infantry regiments in a battle on Allegheny Mountain.
+He was promoted to brigadier general on December 13, 1861.
+He was ordered to defend Allegheny mountain, where a route from Cheat Mountain passed southwards then east over the mountain and to Shenandoah valley.
+His position was strong but still overextended.
+He was eventually ordered to retreat to a better position on Valley Mountain, but before making the move his forces (six regiments) were struck on their position by a surprise attack of Union forces who were based on Cheat Mountain, some distance northwards.
+This force was commanded by union general Robert Milroy, who would become Johnson's nemesis.
 (This brigade-sized force was given the grandiose name "Army of the Northwest".)

 Valley Campaign

 In the winter of 1861–62, Johnson's army cooperated with Maj.
 Gen. Thomas J. "Stonewall" Jackson in the early stages of Jackson's Valley Campaign.
-While Jackson marched his army into the mountains of the present-day Eastern Panhandle of West Virginia to conduct raids on the Baltimore & Ohio Railroad, Johnson was tasked with protecting against a Union invasion of the "upper," more elevated areas of the Shenandoah Valley near Staunton, Virginia.
+While Jackson marched his army into the mountains of the present-day Eastern Panhandle of West Virginia to conduct raids on the Baltimore and Ohio Railroad, Johnson was tasked with protecting against a Union invasion of the "upper," more elevated areas of the Shenandoah Valley near Staunton, Virginia.
 His Army of the Northwest constructed a series of breastworks and trenches atop Shenandoah Mountain which they named simply Fort Edward Johnson.
 At the Battle of McDowell, Johnson was severely wounded with a bullet to the ankle, which took a long time to heal.
 He returned to Richmond for his convalescence and remained there for nearly a year, active in the social scene.
 Although Johnson was a heavy-set, rough-looking, rude character who was still a bachelor at age 47, he had the reputation of a ladies' man.
 Due to a wound he received in Mexico, he was afflicted with an eye that winked uncontrollably, causing many women to believe he was flirting with them.
 He caused enough attention that he rated mentions in the famous diary of Mary Chesnut.

-Stonewall Division
+Stonewall division

 In 1863, following the reorganization of the Army of Northern Virginia to compensate for the death of Stonewall Jackson after the Battle of Chancellorsville, Johnson was promoted to major general and given command of the "Stonewall Division" in Lt.
 Gen. Richard S. Ewell's Second Corps.
 Robert E. Lee had become dissatisfied with the previous commander at the battle and summoned Johnson back from medical leave to take the command.